See July 2018 Update below.

 If you have questions about vaccines and vaccination, please make an appointment to talk about any concerns you may have.
 At this time I do not offer vaccines in-office, but will work with you to obtain them elsewhere.

 Other than an initial diagnosis of pregnancy, I do not provide prenatal care and do not deliver babies.
 If you are pregnant, I can continue to provide your general healthcare, and I will refer you for your prenatal care and obstetrical care to another provider.

-- If you require controlled medications (e.g. painkillers, tranquilizers) as I do not prescribe those (other than testosterone and codeine).
+- If you require controlled medications (e.g. painkillers, tranquilizers) – note, I do not prescribe those (other than testosterone and codeine).

-- If you have an illness requiring hospitalizations that your PCP would be overseeing.
+- If you have an illness requiring hospitalizations.

 - If you need a social worker or other resources that are best provided by a larger clinic.

-- For some patients who have several chronic illnesses, numerous medications or rare conditions.
+- If you have have several chronic illnesses, numerous medications or rare conditions.